-- 2 Create a certificate request for the device or user with the command: - req -key device.key -new -subj /CN=DEVICE -out device.req This command creates the file 'device.req' in the current directory. - 3 Create a certificate from the certificate request with the command: - x509 -extfile openssl.cnf -req -in device.req -CAkey ca.key -CA ca.crt -CAcreateserial -days 90 -out device.crt
+- 2 Create a certificate request for the device or user with the command: - req -key device.key -new -subj /CN=DEVICE -out device.req This command creates the file 'device.req' in the current directory. - Apart from this instruction further changes are necessary in the file "openssl.cnf" for the definition of a Extension. - 3 Create a certificate from the certificate request with the command:

+- □ Working with digital certificates - x509 -extfile openssl.cnf -req -in device.req -CAkey ca.key -CA ca.crt -CAcreateserial -days 90 -out device.crt